oleggrishechkin/react-viewport-list/README.md

 ## Performance

-You should add `will-change: transform` to a scroll container for better performance
+If you have performance issues, you can add `will-change: transform` to a scroll container.

+You should remember that in some situations `will-change: transform` can cause performance issues not fixed them.

 ```css
 .scroll-container {